JitHubApp/JitHubV3/docs/markdown-rendering-execution-plan.md

 - Remove “implementation scar tissue”:
   - Remove temporary hacks/no-ops, keep comments only where they capture platform invariants.

+Implemented notes:
+- Tightened hit-testing helper API surface by making `MarkdownHitTester.TryHitTestLine(...)` internal again.
+- Added `InternalsVisibleTo` for `JitHub.Markdown.Uno` and `JitHub.Markdown.Tests` so perf-critical fast paths and tests can still use internal helpers without forcing them public.

 Output:
 - Short “Phase 6 lessons learned” note in this plan section to document platform quirks we had to account for.

+Phase 6 lessons learned:
+- Pointer/selection interactions have a true hot path; avoid logging, allocations, or enumerations there.
+- Layout-derived indices (cached per-layout) are a good lever for perf without changing behavior.
+- A small, explicit internal API surface (with `InternalsVisibleTo` for trusted consumers) prevents “perf helpers” from accidentally becoming public contracts.

 ---